A Shadow in the Ember (Flesh and Fire #1 - Book Review)

 ❤️ Enjoy This Review?

-Come back next week for the review on the sequel of the "Flesh and Fire" series I've just discussed, or subscribe here to make sure you don't miss it.
+Check out the review on the sequel of the "Flesh and Fire" series

 Disclosure: I am an affiliate of Bookshop.org and I will earn a commission if you click through my links and make a purchase.